Is Turkish Hard to Learn? Why Turkish Is Easier Than You Think

-Like many aspects of the language, it’s actually very straightforward, but just requires time to get used to using the right choice (which is always obvious).
-When speaking you may make mistakes with this initially, but people will still understand you in most cases.
+Like many aspects of the language, it’s actually straightforward.
+It just requires time to get used to using the right choice (which is always obvious).
+When speaking, you may make mistakes with this initially, but people will still understand you in most cases.

-One point that requires some sentence rephrasing in your head (as explained here) is that there is no verb “to be” or “to have” in Turkish.
+One point that requires some sentence rephrasing in your head (as explained here) is that there is no verb for “to be” or “to have” in Turkish.

-I like to think that this is actually smarter than English’s order as the most important word in the sentence is what you are learning followed by the fact that you are learning it.
+I like to think that this is actually smarter than English’s order as the most important word in the sentence is what you are learning.
+This is then followed by the fact that you are learning it.

 These kinds of differences are explained very well in any course, and will very soon become second nature to you.
 When you think about certain phrasings for a moment it makes perfect sense, and soon you won’t have to think much about it.
-For example:

-Nerelisin(iz) means Where are you from?
-Breaking it up you have Ne-re-li-sin(iz): –sin = you, -siniz = you (polite/plural), -li = from, -re = place suffix, ne = what (or simply nere= “where”).
+For example, Nerelisin(iz) means “Where are you from?”
+Breaking it up you have Ne-re-li-sin(iz): –sin = “you”, -siniz = “you” (polite/plural), -li = “from”, -re = “place suffix”, ne = “what” (or simply nere= “where”).

 In the same way, nereye means “Where to?” (nere + e [to] and ‘y’ to connect vowels).